 Antioxidants play a role in our well-being.
 Being healthy is not a privilege; it is a necessity.
 We must be robust to enjoy life, help others, and create a better environment for ourselves and our children.

 Antioxidants do not harm.
 They protect us from toxins, pollution, stress, and invaders such as bacteria.
-The immune system does not mind if we help her to deal with the burden from civilization, such as radiation, inadequate nutrition, and stress.
+The immune system does not mind if we help her deal with the burden of civilization, such as radiation, inadequate nutrition, and stress.

 Taking antioxidants for our well-being will provide the body with nutrients vital for the metabolism, defense, and immune systems.